Free agency and determinism: is there a sensible definition of computational sourcehood?: Conclusions

 \section{Conclusions}

-In this article, we have revisited the idea that computer science notions like computational irreducibility~\cite{Wolfram} can shed light on the relation between determinism and free will~\cite{SEPFreeWill}.
-We have addressed two issues with previous proposals of this kind: first, Wolfram's original proposal did not include a rigorous mathematical definition of computational irreducibility, and it is unclear whether later definitions, such as those by Zwirn and Delahaye~\cite{Zwirn1,Zwirn2}, are well suited to reason specifically about free will.
-Second, as argued also by Bringsjord~\cite{Bringsjord}, the focus of Wolfram's (and Lloyd's~\cite{Lloyd}) approach on the question of \emph{temporal shortcuts} allows us to reason about \emph{unpredictability as a phenomenon} of free will, but not directly about the question of whether agents' decisions are \emph{actually} free.
+In this article, we have revisited the idea that computer science notions like computational irreducibility~\cite{Wolfram} can shed light on the relation between determinism and free agency~\cite{SEPFreeWill}.
+We have addressed two issues with previous proposals of this kind: first, Wolfram's original proposal did not include a rigorous mathematical definition of computational irreducibility, and it is unclear whether later definitions, such as those by Zwirn and Delahaye~\cite{Zwirn1,Zwirn2}, are well suited to reason specifically about free agency.
+Second, as argued also by Bringsjord~\cite{Bringsjord}, the focus of Wolfram's (and Lloyd's~\cite{Lloyd}) approach on the question of \emph{temporal shortcuts} allows us to reason about \emph{unpredictability as a phenomenon} of free agency, but not directly about the question of whether agents' decisions are \emph{actually} free.

-Based on a simple thought experiment (``John the cook'', cf.\ Figure~\ref{fig_john}), we have proposed a variant of computational irreducibility, termed \emph{computational sourcehood}, that is intended to formalize an aspect of actual free will more directly.
-We suggest that a process $P$ can be regarded as the \emph{computational source} of its behavior if attempts to reproduce its input-output function must typically involve a step-by-step simulation that contains replicas of the history of configurations of $P$.
-While this notion is closely related to computational irreducibility (in particular, it also implies that there are typically no shortcuts to simulating $P$), it makes a more detailed and general claim, by stipulating that even slow simulations must typically contain ``clones'' of the process.
+Motivated by a simple thought experiment (``John the cook'', cf.\ Figure~\ref{fig_john}), we have proposed a variant of computational irreducibility, termed \emph{computational sourcehood}, that is intended to formalize an aspect of actual free agency more directly.
+We suggest that a process $P$ can be regarded as the \emph{source} of its outputs if attempts to reproduce them must typically involve a step-by-step simulation that contains replicas of the history of configurations of $P$.
+While this notion is closely related to computational irreducibility (in particular, it also implies that there are typically no shortcuts to simulating $P$), it makes a more general claim, by stipulating that even slow and inefficient simulations must typically contain ``clones'' of the process.

 We have then taken up the challenge to give a rigorous mathematical formulation of this phenomenon and its conjectured typicality.
 This has led us to a question about universal Turing machines (TMs), defined by their ability to reproduce the input-output behavior of all other TMs $T$: \emph{is it true that all universal TMs work by essentially simulating $T$ step by step, except for a small subset of TMs $T$ for which they know shortcuts?} While this question -- and the conjecture of a positive answer to it -- can easily be described in words, it turns out to be quite difficult to find a rigorous formulation that is non-trivial and has a chance to be true.